Submarine warfare: Atlantic Ocean

 With the later increase in warship and aircraft escorts, U-boat losses became unacceptable.
 Many boats were lost, and the earlier experienced commanders with them.

+Almost 3,000 Allied ships (175 warships, 2,825 merchantmen) had been sunk by U-boats.
+Germany's U-boat fleet suffered heavy casualties, losing 793 U-boats and about 28,000 submariners out of 41,000, a casualty rate of about 70%.

 Pacific Ocean

 In the Pacific, the situation was reversed, with US submarines hunting Japanese shipping.
 By war's end, US submarines had destroyed over half of all Japanese merchant ships, totaling well over five million tons of shipping.
 British and Dutch submarines also took part in attacks on Japanese shipping, mostly in coastal waters.
 Japanese submarines were initially successful, destroying two US fleet aircraft carriers, a cruiser, and several other ships.
 However, following a doctrine that concentrated on attacking warships, rather than more-vulnerable merchantmen, the smaller Japanese fleet proved ineffectual in the long term, while suffering heavy losses to Allied anti-submarine measures.
 Italian submarines and one German submarine operated in the Pacific Ocean, but never enough to be an important factor, inhibited by distance and difficult relations with their Japanese ally.